wzh99/SimPL/doc/simpl_report.md

 #### Demonstration

+### Mutually Recursive Combinator

+#### Implementation

+#### Demonstration

 ### Polymorphic Type

-By implementing type inference, the imterpreter already supports polymorphic type.
+By implementing type inference, the interpreter already supports polymorphic type.
 The details are  discussed in previous sections.